-The North American Free Trade Agreement (formerly NAFTA) has been retained under the Biden administration and continues mostly unchanged to allow for Mexican and Canadians to easily obtain a visa to work in the USA.
+United States-Mexico-Canada Agreement (USMCA) is the revision of The North American Free Trade Agreement (formerly NAFTA).
+USMCA continues to allow Mexicans and Canadians to easily obtain a visa to work in the USA.
 Canadians can apply at the border and Mexicans slightly differently apply at a U.S. embassy or consulate in Mexico, but both are easy to obtain if the person is in one of the authorized professions, has a formal written job offer, passport and a few other documents.
 See the U.S. Department of State webpage, “Mexican and Canadian NAFTA Professional Worker.”

 Among the types of professionals who are eligible to seek admission with a TN visa are accountants, engineers, lawyers, pharmacists, scientists, and teachers.